cb7chaitanya/Apple-Vision-Pro/README.md

 Acknowledgements

-  *This project was inspired by the frontend interface of the Apple Vision Pro VR headset website.
+  *This project was inspired by the frontend interface of the Apple Vision Pro website.

   *Special thanks to the video creators and tutorial resources that helped in the development of this project.